RetroAchievements/docs/docs/guidelines/content/refactor-requirements.md

 ### General Game Note

 Occasionally, in order to more easily understand how a game functions, some general game notes are useful to inform maintainers.
-In cases where the refactorer feels a general game note will added significant benefit, it may be made on address 0x00000000 using the header **[General game notes]**.
+In cases where the refactorer feels a general game note will add significant benefit, it may be made on address 0x00000000 using the header **[General game notes]**.
 ::: info
 In the event that address is also used in logic, the general game note, including header, should be placed below the note describing the address for purposes of logic reference.
 :::